 - cooking class nyc FAQ:

 - What’s new in 2017?

-1) Winter Intensive: One-week long (Day Program only) Dec 26 – 30 For Students in Metro NYC2) Summer Intensive: One-week long session 3 – a shorter, more affordable version of our regular 2-week experience, with the same staff and kitchen3) Concentration: You can now pick either Savory or Pastry as a concentration; your coursework and classes will be weighted one direction or the other.
+1) Summer Intensive: One-week long session 3 – a shorter, more affordable version of our regular 2-week experience, with the same staff and kitchen2) Concentration: You can now pick either Savory or Pastry as a concentration; your coursework and classes will be weighted one direction or the other.
 By popular demand!
-Students who want to learn more about pastry or savory can select their choice; all students will learn skills in both no matter what4) more visiting chefs: Our student told us they wanted more visiting chefs… so we got them!
-We will have sushi chefs to teach sushi-making; dessert (pastry) chefs to teach how to make yummy treats, etc.5) new destinations: We are always adding new spots all the time to our list of destinations.6) size does matter: Because we have more room, we can limit the size of the program.7) more staff: This summer we will have more staff than ever before!
+Students who want to learn more about pastry or savory can select their choice; all students will learn skills in both no matter what3) more visiting chefs: Our student told us they wanted more visiting chefs… so we got them!
+We will have sushi chefs to teach sushi-making; dessert (pastry) chefs to teach how to make yummy treats, etc.4) new destinations: We are always adding new spots all the time to our list of destinations.5) size does matter: Because we have more room, we can limit the size of the program.6) more staff: This summer we will have more staff than ever before!

 - I love cooking, but I’m not good enough (at all) to think about competing on TV for Chopped Jr. Is this program too advanced for me?